 - Select the destination country from the searchable autocomplete dropdown.
 You must click a suggestion — typing alone is not sufficient.

-- Optionally fill in additional context fields (end-use, notes).
+- Optionally fill in additional context fields (end-use, end-user, transaction type, item value, notes).

 - Click Submit to view the determination.